yobukodori/csp-for-me/README.md

 - **Get Status**: get current status and applied settings.
 - **On** enables this feature. **Off** disables this feature.
 Or clicking  lock icon in toolbar toggles enable/disable.

-If CSP for Me doesn't work, try clearing your browser's cache.
+If CSP for Me doesn't work, reload the page several times.
 The browser may be loading the cache of the page before CSP modification.